Malizianno/vote-backend/README.md

 ::: vot.e backend :::

 This app stores the data, collected via the mobile app at account creation and data collected via the admin UI when using the voting mechanism;
-The data is stored in a MySQL database, installed on a RaspberryPi found at ip <check application.properties>.
+The data is stored in a MySQL database, installed on a RaspberryPi found at ip (check application.properties).

-All rights reserved by Cristian Sterie
+All rights reserved to Cristian Sterie